milkcask/milkcask/README.md

 👩🏻‍💻 I speaks ...
 - TypeScript/JavaScript
-- Rust
-- A bit of...
-Python, Go, etc
+- A bit of Rust, Python...
 - And 4 natural languages